-TIP: The Create and execute testbench option must be selected as described in Adding the Model Composer Hub.
+TIP: To run RTL co-sim, select the Create and execute testbench option and set the 'Export type' to 'IP Catalog' or 'System Generator' as described in Adding the Model Composer Hub.

 However, when an RTL IP-based block is present in the model, Model Composer runs RTL co-sim on the final packaged IP of the current model using Vivado IDE tools with the project generated under <Target directory>/<Subsystem name>cosim directory.